 The Talent Acquisition Portal® (TAP) is led by the Council of State Administrators of Vocational Rehabilitation and The National Employment Team (NET) in partnership with disABLEDperson, Inc. Developed in conjunction with individual and business customers; TAP is designed to match talent to the employment needs of business.

-TAP offers business the opportunity to post jobs, search candidate resumes based on skill sets and geographic availability, capture job metrics, generate compliance reports, have online job fairs, and have their jobs seen by individuals with disabilities across the country.
-Business will also benefit from VR Business Consultants, Counselors and qualified candidates searching the available opportunities.
+TAP offers businesses the opportunity to post jobs, search candidate resumes based on skill sets and geographic availability, capture job metrics, generate compliance reports, have online job fairs, and have their jobs seen by individuals with disabilities across the country.
+Businesses will also benefit from VR Business Consultants, Counselors, and qualified candidates searching the available opportunities.
 VR candidates will benefit from having access to a centralized database of employment opportunities.

-TAP is supported by the NET which includes VR Business Consultants from each of the 80 VR agencies in every state, the territories and D.C.
-The NET partners with business and can provide support services to business across their footprint at the national, state and local level.
+TAP is supported by the NET which includes VR Business Consultants from each of the 80 VR agencies in every state, the territories, and D.C.
+The NET partners with businesses and can provide support services to businesses across their footprint at the national, state, and local levels.